 You can’t cover all the things to do in Rochester without mentioning the grand waterfalls of the Genesee River!
 Rochester is home to some of the most impressive waterfalls in the Finger Lakes, and that is saying something because the region is full of hidden waterfalls in the glens and gorges, numerous state parks with trails full of waterfalls, and even roadside waterfalls.

-Visitors can view High Falls from the Pont De Rennes pedestrian bridge and along the High Falls Terrace Park (which was temporarily closed on our visit in September 2022).
+Visitors can view High Falls from the Pont De Rennes pedestrian bridge and along the High Falls Terrace Park (which was temporarily closed on our visit).
 Another excellent viewing location is from the rooftop at the Genesee Brew House for anyone looking for a beer break!

 Located about two miles away is Lower Falls, which is an impressive 85-foot drop!
 The best viewing area for the falls is at Lower Falls Park.